 Languages of Instruction: Le Monde is operated on an immersion model with French as the target language.
 The language of instruction for all subjects is French, though in kindergarten and at the start of the year in lower grades as students acclimate, teachers use a mix of English and French to assist the students in transitioning into a new environment and to ensure an understanding of expectations.
 Classroom teachers will have native or near native proficiency in the French language.
 The intention is to slowly build the students’ base of knowledge, using French where feasible without translation, to create an immersive experience and quickly build conceptual understanding.

 Starting in the 1st grade, students receive daily English Language Arts instruction with an English Language Arts subject-specific teacher.

 In grades four through middle school, some use of English is at times combined with French, especially with respect to subject-specific vocabulary in Math and Science, to ensure that students are able to complete state-required tests and would be able to transition easily to an all-English environment.
 Books in both English and French are made available in classroom libraries to ensure access to relevant materials.

-All students are regularly assessed in the four language proficiency domains of speaking, listening, reading and writing, in French and in English.
+Proficiency: All students are regularly assessed in the four language proficiency domains of speaking, listening, reading and writing, in French and in English.
 Students not at benchmark in English may receive tiered support using one-on-one or small group instruction with the Early Literacy Specialist or English Language Arts teachers in lower grades, including use of primary curriculum and alternative methods like Orton-Gillingham and Kendore.
+Students are granted access directly to physical curriculum materials as well as through online resources and assessments on chromebooks or other technology devices.
 Students not at benchmark in French may receive additional focused support during class from the primary classroom teacher and/or any educational assistant.
 Le Monde believes that literacy support in any language will support literacy in other languages.